matrix-org/matrix-spec/changelogs/legacy/client_server.rst

 - Add a common standard for user, room, and group mentions in messages. (`#1547 <https://github.com/matrix-org/matrix-doc/issues/1547>`_)
 - Add server ACLs as an option for controlling federation in a room. (`#1550 <https://github.com/matrix-org/matrix-doc/issues/1550>`_)
 - Add new push rules for encrypted events and ``@room`` notifications. (`#1551 <https://github.com/matrix-org/matrix-doc/issues/1551>`_)
-- Add third party network room directories, as provided by application services. (`#1554 <https://github.com/matrix-org/matrix-doc/issues/1554>`_)
+- Add third-party network room directories, as provided by application services. (`#1554 <https://github.com/matrix-org/matrix-doc/issues/1554>`_)
 - Document the ``validated_at`` and ``added_at`` fields on ``GET /acount/3pid``. (`#1567 <https://github.com/matrix-org/matrix-doc/issues/1567>`_)
 - Add an ``inhibit_login`` registration option. (`#1589 <https://github.com/matrix-org/matrix-doc/issues/1589>`_)
 - Recommend that servers set a Content Security Policy for the content repository. (`#1600 <https://github.com/matrix-org/matrix-doc/issues/1600>`_)